The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-When departing from Berlin, you have various coach station options to start your trip from including Berlin, Zentralen Omnibusbahnhof, Berlin, ZOB and Berlin, Bahnhof Südkreuz.
-When arriving in Paris, you can end your journey in coach stations like Paris, Quai de Bercy (Parking Saemes Bercy Autocars), Paris, Pl.
+When taking the coach to Paris from Berlin, you can choose to depart from coach stations like Berlin, Zentralen Omnibusbahnhof, Berlin, ZOB and Berlin, Bahnhof Südkreuz.
+Your trip can end in coach stations such as Paris, Quai de Bercy (Bercy Seine), Paris, Pl.
 Du Panthéon and Paris, Paris (Bercy Seine).

 Passengers board their coach most frequently from Berlin Hbf and travel around 1.7 miles (2.8 km) from the city centre to this coach station.

-Passengers travelling this route most often arrive at Paris, Quai de Bercy (Parking Saemes Bercy Autocars) and need to travel approximately 0 mile (s) / 0 km from the coach station to the city centre in Paris.
+Passengers travelling this route most often arrive at Paris, Quai de Bercy (Bercy Seine) and need to travel approximately 1 mile (s) / 2 km from the coach station to the city centre in Paris.